rmortale/awssite/content/post/tutorials/microservice-ecs-lb.md

   - ECS
 ---

-In this [video](https://www.youtube.com/watch?v=ynmOlnkC9WE) we will build a Microservice Architecture using ECS, Loadbalancer, Fargate and Cloudformation.
+In this video we will build a Microservice Architecture using ECS, Loadbalancer, Fargate and Cloudformation.
 See the picture below.
 Give it a try.

 ![Architecture](/images/image18.png)

+{{< youtube ynmOlnkC9WE >}}

 [![AWS](https://static.shareasale.com/image/43514/468X6010.jpg)](https://shareasale.com/r.cfm?b=1373702&amp;u=2310472&amp;m=43514&amp;urllink=&amp;afftrack=)